OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

     ![View results of the REST query.](../images/pj15-hello-project-data-rest-results.png)

 1. Examine output in the text box.
 It should show the document path, REST query, status information, and JSON results from the calls to `ajax` and `parseODataResult`.
-The output helps to understand, create, and debug code in the `parseODataResult` method such as `projCost += Number(res.d.results[i].ProjectCost);`.
+The output helps to understand, create, and debug code in the `parseODataResult` function such as `projCost += Number(res.d.results[i].ProjectCost);`.

     Following is an example of the output with line breaks and spaces added to the text for clarity, for three projects in a Project Web App instance.